raspigam/press-kit/README.md

 ## Current next steps

-- Build documentation and press kit *(Netherlands)*
+- Build documentation and press kit *(Netherlands)* ONGOING
-- Discuss details on initial courses with the school *(Gambia)*
+- Discuss details on initial courses with the school *(Gambia)* DONE
-- Collect or author education content and lesson plans *(Gambia and Netherlands)*
+- Collect or author education content and lesson plans *(Gambia and Netherlands)* IN PROGRESS
-- Start initial courses to build knowledge momentum *(Gambia)*
+- Start initial courses to build knowledge momentum *(Gambia)* DONE
-- Investigate funding options for the pilot/showcase lab; how should we collect donations, can we join a program or project? *(Netherlands and Gambia)*
+- Investigate funding options for the pilot/showcase lab; how should we collect donations, can we join a program or project? *(Netherlands and Gambia)* DONE
-- Find the best internet provider and plan for the Sanyang area (current connectivity of the Computer Lab is quite unreliable) *(Gambia)*
+- Find the best internet provider and plan for the Sanyang area (current connectivity of the Computer Lab is quite unreliable) *(Gambia)* IN POGRESS
-- Find prospective partner schools for exchange and collaboration *(Netherlands)*
+- Find prospective partner schools for exchange and collaboration *(Netherlands)* STARTING
-- Investigate cost-reduction opportunities (e.g. recycle screens/tv sets available, investigate minimal UPS setup, some cables are cheaper in EU, some in The Gambia) *(Gambia and Netherlands)*
+- Investigate cost-reduction opportunities (e.g. recycle screens/tv sets available, investigate minimal UPS setup, some cables are cheaper in EU, some in The Gambia) *(Gambia and Netherlands)* DONE FIRST ITERATION
+- Prepare project proposal to authorities *(Gambia and Netherlands)* IN PROGRESS